-- The updated version of the app will be silently installed on devices only if they meet the requirements mentioned for Apple and Android devices.
+- The updated version of the app will be silently installed on devices only if they meet the requirements mentioned for iOS and Android devices.
 Automated app updates in supported only when apps are purchased from Windows Business Store and distributed to Windows 10 devices.

 - Even if automated app updates are enabled for apps installed on unsupervised devices, the user will be prompted to initiate the update on devices.

 - The app updates are silently installed on apps already available on the devices.
 The app update process might fail due to some device or network related issues.
-Refer these document for troubleshooting steps for Apple, Android, and Windows devices.
+Refer these document for troubleshooting steps for iOS, Android, and Windows devices.

 - When apps provisioned in Single App Kiosk are updated, the Kiosk Mode will be temporarily disabled till the app update is completed.
 Upon successful update, Kiosk Mode will automatically resume on the devices.

-In case you're silently updating an app that's currently being actively used on Apple devices, users will sometimes be allowed to skip the update.
+In case you're silently updating an app that's currently being actively used on iOS devices, users will sometimes be allowed to skip the update.
 In such rare scenarios, you need to re-distribute the app updates.
 In case of silent Android app installation/update, it can take up to 24 hours for the app to be added to queue as stated here.